 Council elections – a great time to act!

-Prior to the most recent Victorian local council elections, our campaigners managed to collect Candidate Statement of Support signatures from a number of candidates in the Darebin Council elections.
-When the results came in, much to our surprise, a majority of the newly elected Councillors, including the new Mayor, were people who had signed!
-See below for the amazing progress they have made since towards implementation of a local Climate Emergency response.
+Prior to the 2016 Victorian local council elections, our campaigners managed to collect Candidate Statement of Support signatures from a number of candidates in the Darebin and Yarra Council elections.
+When the results came in, much to our surprise, a majority of the newly elected Councillors were people who had signed!
+Darebin Council thus became the first jurisdiction anywhere in the world to declare a Climate Emergency, with Yarra Council following soon after.